Zifee/RUL-Prediction-NASA-dataset/README.md

 # RUL-Prediction-NASA-dataset
-This is an example that uses LSTM(based on Pytorch) to predict the remaining useful life of NASA turbine simulation.
+This is an example that uses LSTM(based on Pytorch) to predict the remaining useful life of NASA turbofan simulation.